bayerf42/Lox68k/doc/lox68k.md

 * `handle` expression to establish a dynamic exception handler
 * `if` expression, in addition to `if` statement
 * expressions entered at top-value are evaluated and printed
-* dynamic re-binding of global variables via the `dynvar` expression
+* `dynvar` expression allowing re-binding of global variables

 ### Omissions